Surrey Memorial Hospital

-Surrey Memorial Hospital (SMH) is a publicly funded hospital owned and operated by Fraser Health in the city of Surrey, British Columbia, Canada adjacent to King George Boulevard.
+Surrey Memorial Hospital (SMH) is a publicly funded hospital owned and operated by Fraser Health in the city of Surrey, British Columbia, Canada, adjacent to King George Boulevard.

 Overview

-Surrey Memorial Hospital began operations in early 1959, with its official opening being on 31 January.
+Surrey Memorial Hospital began operations in early 1959 and officially opened on 31 January.
 It is one of twelve hospitals under the jurisdiction of the Fraser Health Authority, which provides health services to more than 1.8 million people.

-Surrey Memorial is the second largest hospital in British Columbia and has the busiest emergency department.
+Surrey Memorial is the second-largest hospital in British Columbia and has the busiest emergency department.
 As of 2019, SMH provides service to over 158,558 emergency department patients per year, making it the second busiest in Canada.

-The hospital offers general medical services, as well as a dedicated pediatrics emergency area, a regional referral centre for specialized pediatrics and maternity care, hospice, and two extended care units.
+The hospital offers general medical services, a dedicated pediatric emergency area, a regional referral centre for specialized pediatrics and maternity care, a hospice, and two extended care units.
 SMH specializes in cancer and renal care, kidney dialysis, and sleep disorders.
 In addition, there are Adolescent and Adult Psychiatry Inpatient Units.
-Surrey Memorial Hospital along with the nearby Jim Pattison Outpatient Care and Surgery Centre perform more immediate breast reconstruction surgeries per year than any other centre in Canada for women with breast cancer.
+Surrey Memorial Hospital, along with the nearby Jim Pattison Outpatient Care and Surgery Centre, performs more immediate breast reconstruction surgeries per year than any other centre in Canada for women with breast cancer.

 Expansion

-On March 21, 2011, construction broke ground on a new eight-storey Critical Care Tower to expand Surrey Memorial Hospital.
-The expansion, on completion, increased the number of acute care beds by 30% to 650 and included a new emergency department almost five times the size of the previous ER.
-The project provides 48 private neonatal rooms, 25 Intensive Care beds, 25 High Acuity Unit beds, two dedicated medical floors, an expanded laboratory, rooftop helipad, and additional space for SMH's clinical academic campus.
+On March 21, 2011, construction began on an eight-storey Critical Care Tower to expand Surrey Memorial Hospital.
+The expansion increased the number of acute care beds by 30% to 650 and included a new emergency department almost five times the size of the previous ER.
+The project provided 48 private neonatal rooms, 25 Intensive Care beds, 25 High Acuity Unit beds, two dedicated medical floors, an expanded laboratory, a rooftop helipad, and additional space for SMH's clinical academic campus.

-Construction of the new Emergency Department was completed by winter 2013, with the Critical Care Tower being opened in June 2014.
+Construction of the new Emergency Department was completed by winter 2013, and the Critical Care Tower opened in June 2014.

+In December 2021, Surrey Memorial Hospital opened a new interventional radiology suite.
+This suite provides minimally-invasive therapies, including revolutionary cancer treatments and other innovative procedures.
+The $4.1 million project was a collaboration between the Province, Fraser Health, and the Surrey Hospitals Foundation, with significant contributions from donors.

+In June 2024, it was announced that Surrey Memorial Hospital would receive an expanded kidney hemodialysis unit.
+This $85-million project will add 21 renal hemodialysis beds, bringing the hospital's total to 60 stations.
+The new unit is expected to open in 2025 and will significantly increase the hospital's capacity to treat patients with kidney disease.

+On March 11, 2024, it was announced that Surrey Memorial Hospital would receive a new Critical Care Tower.
+This new tower will include acute and specialized services, further enhancing the hospital's capacity and capabilities.